 Will I be able to learn Spanish during the course?

 Everyone learns at their own pace, but taking your course in Costa Rica is a great way to learn or perfect your Spanish!
 The training center is part of a local community, which means you’ll get to know lots of “ticos” and have a lot of opportunities to practice the language.
 We highly recommend staying with a host family if you are interested in practicing your Spanish!

 Is it easy to get around Costa Rica?

 Because a large portion of the population uses public transportation, the CR bus system is much more efficient than those found in the US and Canada.
 Buses run frequently, usually passing every 5 or 10 minutes, so unlike in Canada, missing a bus does not mean waiting 35/ 40 minutes for the next one.
 A trip from our school to downtown Heredia takes about 10 minutes and costs 35cents.
 Taxis are also a cheap convenient way to travel especially at night.
 Also at Intesol we provide phone numbers of taxi drivers who work directly with the school, are very friendly, and can be trusted to give teachers excellent service.
 Prearranged pick ups can also be set up through the school.
 We also provide the service of borrowing a bicycle free from the school for your time here, if you prefer that way of getting around.

 Once you submit your registration form, you’ll receive a link to pay your $750 deposit.
-This deposit is required to reserve your spot in your desired course start date.
 After you submit your deposit, you’ll be contacted directly by school staff to arrange your housing and arrival details!